-D. Utilization of the computation resources
+D. Utilization of the Computation Resources

 As mentioned above, the fixed BSs can complete all the tasks quickly at night and there is no need to dispatch extra UAVs.
 Thus, the latency variation in the mobile dispatching scheme can be larger than that in the fixed deployment, as all demands queue up for processing with fewer mobile servers.
 This, however, increases server utilization at night.
-Therefore, the server utilization and the service fairness in terms of user-experienced latency are evaluated during the daytime with bursty tasks from 10 AM to 6 PM for a fair comparison between schemes.
+Therefore, the server utilization and the service fairness in terms of user-experienced latency are evaluated during the daytime with bursty tasks from 10 A.M. to 6 P.M. for a fair comparison between schemes.

 Fig. 7 illustrates the CDF of server utilization during the daytime.
 At each time slot, a fairness index of the whole system is calculated based on (24) and then the CDF over all time slots is obtained.
-On average, the server utilization in the mobile dispatching scheme and the hybrid scheme is 98% and 93.8%, respectively.
+On average, the server utilization in the mobile dispatching scheme and the hybrid scheme are 98% and 93.8%, respectively.
 In the fixed deployment, the server utilization is 90.5%, which indicates one out of the ten VMs at each fixed server is idle.
-In the mobile dispatching scheme, the

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2019.2954798, IEEE Internet of Things Journal probability of the server utilization higher than 90% increases by 80% when compared with the fixed deployment.
+In the mobile dispatching scheme, the probability of the server utilization higher than 90% increases by 80% when compared with the fixed deployment.
 Even faced with a large number of tasks, the fixed edge servers still cannot be fully utilized.
-The reason is that some tasks in the hotspot areas either are refused by the overloaded BS or do not have the opportunity to connect to the idle BSs that are far away from them.
-Mobile edge servers overcome this limitation by dispatching UAVs in close proximity to UEs.
+The reason is that some tasks in the hot-spot areas either are refused by the overloaded BS or do not have the opportunity to connect to the idle BSs that are far away from them.
+The mobile edge servers overcome this limitation by dispatching UAVs in close proximity to UEs.
 Spiral also performs well during the daytime.
-Because Spiral and the mobile dispatching scheme both act in a best-effort manner by serving UEs as much as possible.
+Because Spiral and the mobile dispatching scheme both act in a besteffort manner by serving UEs as much as possible.
 But the difference is that the mobile dispatching scheme focuses on hot-spot areas with adjustable coverage radius while Spiral starts from the boundary with a constant radius.